What is Travelers’ Choice Best of the Best?

 Royal anthem

-Before each performance at movie theatres, the Thai Royal Anthem — known as Phleng Sansoen Phra Barami (เพลงสรรเสริญพระบารมี) or sometimes more simply as "Kha Wora" — is played.
+Before each performance at movie theaters, the Thai Royal Anthem — known as Phleng Sansoen Phra Barami (เพลงสรรเสริญพระบารมี) or sometimes more simply as "Kha Wora" — is played.
 It is mandatory to stand up while it’s playing.

 Temples and Monks